horeaporutiu/VSCodeTutorial/README.md

 `demoContract/local_fabric/connection.json` file.
 Copy the corresponding url field from `orderer.example.com`, `peer0.org1.example.com`, and `ca.org1.example.com`.

-In the example above the ports in `network.yaml` would be set as follows:
+In the picture above the ports in `network.yaml` would be set as follows:

 First the orderer: